natalieagus/50005/docs/Programming Assignment/pa2/03-submission.md

 5. **Inclusivity in Testing**:
    - Description: Ensure that the system is tested with a diverse range of users.
    - Task: Conduct user testing with individuals from various backgrounds and with different abilities, gathering feedback to improve the inclusivity and usability of the system.

+{:.important-title}
+> Don't forget!
+>
+> Write a README explaining how your implementation considers both sustainability and inclusivity, detailing the specific features and design choices made to address these aspects as part of your submission.
+Push it to your project repo.

 # Submission